Director, Planning, Reviews and Quality

 - One or two distinguished external members drawn from the academic or professional community

-- A Secretary to the review panel nominated by the Strategic Intelligence Unit, usually the Corporate Reviews Officer.
+- A Secretary to the review panel nominated by the Office of the Provost, usually the Reviews Manager.

 The organisational area is required to submit a short self-assessment report including an action plan, as appropriate, which is supported by institutional evidence including strategic statistics and relevant benchmarking data.
 Where appropriate, self-assessment will be tailored for interdisciplinary and thematic review activity.
-The internal self-assessment procedure is detailed further in the Guidelines for internal self-review available from the Strategic Intelligence Unit.
+The internal self-assessment procedure is detailed further in the Guidelines for internal self-review available from the Office of the Provost.